 Refer to this list of IRS forms and tools to complete your important tax-related tasks.
 Before you fill out your forms or use the withholding calculator, you might want to speak with your tax advisor or the IRS if you have questions about your taxes.

 Withholding certificate for pension or annuity payments.
 Use this form to tell payers the correct amount of federal income tax to withhold from your payment(s).
-Note: the most current W-4P available from the IRS is the 2019 version.
+You can send this form to the DRS mailing address.

 Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding.
 Note: This form is on the IRS website.
 Use the search function on the IRS website to locate the form.